How To Deal With Stubborn People

 Learning how to deal with stubborn people can help with the way you interact together, but if you think you’re going to be the one to do an entire personality overhaul with them, that’s not going to happen.
 People don’t change just because you want them to.
 They have to change because it’s something they feel is important.
 “You cannot ever make someone else change,” says Vikki Louise, life coach.
 “You cannot make them change their mind, you cannot make them try something new, you cannot make them behave in any way.
 You are not responsible for anyone but yourself.”

 Let them feel as if they’ve won

 If the stubborn person feels as if they’ve been heard, they may be able to relax a little.
-“With the ‘nicer’ stubborn person—you still don’t want to take them head-to-head, but if you can let them feel like they have won in their pigheaded moment, then a few hours later, they may be ready to hear that perhaps there is a compromise position,” says Dr. Ramani.
+“With the ‘nicer’ stubborn person—you still don’t want to take them head-to-head, that’s not how to deal with stubborn people.
+But, if you can let them feel like they have won in their pigheaded moment, then a few hours later, they may be ready to hear that perhaps there is a compromise position,” says Dr. Ramani.